siannkit/siannkit/README.md

 be aware that i'm TAKEN, i have a girlfriend that i love very much. so no flirting whatsoever! you can still compliment me idm.

+If you see me with a skin called "Beegraft", it's my OC!
+Beegraft is mentally 10 yrs old for plot reason, so any ships or weird comments are to be avoided!

 i'm a mood swinger of a person, i get extremely social for one second and then get very silent and distant the other, if i'm acting too much please make me aware!

 i'm not a good speaker, in fact i often wait for you to interact first, then i could be an endless yapper (also know that english, although fluent, is not the best so i have a broken english or make typos, don't make fun of me please).